 Leadership styles significantly impact team dynamics, productivity, and overall business success.
+Understanding different types of leadership and management styles is crucial for effective organizational leadership.
 While a passive leadership style may seem non-confrontational and agreeable, it often leads to unresolved issues, lack of direction, and decreased morale.
-Transforming from a passive to an assertive leadership style can be a game-changer for your business.
+Transforming from a passive to an assertive leadership style can be a game-changer for your business, enhancing leadership effectiveness and employee engagement.

 Understanding Passive vs. Assertive Leadership